michaelteter/amenitiz/docs/DISCOUNTS.md

 MINIMUM_QTY_ALL_DISCOUNTED requires two parameters:
 1. minimum quantity required to activate the discount
-2. discount percentage which is applied to all quantity of corresponding item
+2. discount percentage (ratio expressed as a fraction) which is applied to all quantity of corresponding item

 ## Rule Params